JakeLardinois/DoorCountyAA/DoorCountyAA/wp-content/plugins/advanced-post-manager/readme.txt

 == Changelog ==

+= [4.5.4] 2023-02-22 =

+* Version - Advanced post Manager 4.8.5 is only compatible with The Events Calendar 6.0.10 and higher.
+* Fix - Resolve error thrown by JSON decode issue.
+[APM-5]
+* Tweak - PHP version compatibility bumped to PHP 7.4
+* Tweak - Version Composer updated to 2
+* Tweak - Version Node updated to 18.13.0
+* Tweak - Version NPM update to 8.19.3

+= [4.5.3] 2022-08-05 =

+* Fix - Resolve issue where filters that were being set were being lost after editing posts.

+= [4.5.2] 2022-07-14 =

+* Security - Store filter data using JSON rather than serialized strings for safer and smaller strings.

 = [4.5.1] 2021-12-03 =

 * Fix - Use WP-provided jQuery UI datepicker to resolve JS error when interacting with filters. (props to @ethanclevenger91)

 = [4.5] 2019-02-14 =